 Jumping is a skill that will serve you well and make riding more fun, whether it’s to clear a gap or simply hop over a root.
+Who better than BMX and 4X racer Jill Kintner to provide an expert breakdown on how to get air.

 The move basically starts with good timing of a bunnyhop and progresses from there the faster you go.
 Start small and work your way up — sound fundamentals are key.